TejasML/demo/README.md

 **Class Imbalance**

 The training set contains approximately **3x more Pneumonia samples than Normal** (3,875 vs 1,341).
-This imbalance is intentional in the original dataset as it reflects real-world clinical distributions, but it must be explicitly addressed during training.
+This imbalance reflects real-world clinical distributions but must be explicitly addressed during training.
 Each model in this project handles the imbalance using a different strategy — details are provided in the respective model sections.

 ---